HIO-TECH-Lda/hublink-marketplace/api/docs/ADMIN_BLOG_MANAGEMENT_API.md

 ## Notes

+- **Image Upload:** Images can be provided as base64 strings or URLs.
+Base64 images are automatically uploaded to Cloudinary and the URL is saved.
 - Only `published` posts are visible via public endpoints
 - Slug must be unique
 - View count increments automatically on public view
 - `publishedAt` is set automatically when status changes to `published`
 - Author name is auto-populated from user if `authorId` provided
 - Content is excluded from list endpoints (included in detail endpoints)
+- Images are stored in Cloudinary `blog` folder